DougWicker/VideoGameCriticReview/README.md

 ### Potential Insights
 Below is a list of potential insights that could be satisfied by reviewing this dataset:

+A. How do the average scores of the platforms compare?
+How does the average score of handheld console games compare to to those of home consoles and PC games?
+How do the metascores compare against the user scores?
-A. How has the average rating changed over time vs number of games released/reviewed?
+B. How has the average review score changed over time vs number of games released/reviewed?
-B. For games that are released on multiple systems, which system has the highest average rating?
+C. For games that are released on multiple platforms, which platform has the highest average rating?
-C. Using Sentiment Analysis, what game summary is most common?
-What game summary gets the best reviews?
-D. Can I add other video game review sources to compare?
+D. Can I determine the most popular genres based of the video game descriptions?
-E. Which system has the highest user / meta score ratio?

 ### Data Collection
 I would like to show my appreciation to Henry Luin for their scraping script used in this project.
 This script allowed me to pull the relevant data from Metacritic into a pandas dataframe.
 [Here is a link to Henry's Python scraper script.](https://github.com/henrylin03/video-games/blob/main/scraper.py)